2021 Mini Countryman spy shots

 The first members off the line were the Hardtop and Convertible, and we've since seen the Clubman updated.

 That leaves us with the Countryman as the final member to be updated.
 The recent sighting of a prototype suggests the update should happen soon.
-Look for it to be introduced for the 2021 model year.
+Look for it to be introduced shortly as a 2021 model.

 Mini only instigates mild updates for its cars' mid-cycles, which for the Countryman should entail some refreshed front and rear fascias and a new Union Jack-style graphic for the taillights.
 The car will also sport a more streamlined Mini logo.